Breonna Taylor's mother urges Joe Biden to keep his campaign promise of police accountability

 Louisville Police Chief Steve Conrad announced his retirement in May amid growing pressure around the case, and was later fired.
 A grand jury eventually brought three charges of wanton endangerment against Brett Hankison, one of the three officers on the scene at the time of Taylor's death.

-But so far, none of the officers have been charged with her murder.
+But so far, none of the officers have been charged with her death.

 The letter lays out a list of suggestions